hlibco/elevators/README.md

 This implementation allocates elevators to serve each request in a building in the following manner:
 - An elevator first serves requests in the same direction it's going to (if the requested floor is ahead) and putting on hold requests for the opposite direction.

-### (TODO)
-- Serving the requests according to the SLA (service level agreement) that sets the maximum waiting time from the request and the pick up.
-- The SLA is the same for all requests regardless of origin and destination.

 ---

 ## Constraints